 RBI will probably keep increasing policy rates to taper the gap between the repo rate and consumer inflation and lower the negative real rate in the Indian economy, which stands at -1.8 percent.
 A 50-bps increase in the repo rate in June 2022 MPS (monetary policy committee) comes after a 40-bps enhancement in the repo rate in May 2022.
 Moreover, in mid-June, RBI also increased its inflation assumption for FY 2022-23 from 5.70% to 6.70%.
 Note that this level is much higher than RBI’s upper tolerance level of 6 percent.

-While home loan rates are still below the pre-pandemic times, it is important to understand the impact of an increase in home loan interest rates on EMI and ultimate eligibility levels.
+While home loan rates are still below those of the pre-pandemic era, it is important to understand the impact of an increase in home loan interest rates on EMIs and ultimate eligibility levels.

 Impact of increase in home loan interest rates on EMI and eligibility

 Remember: Eligibility and income level are computed, keeping all the variables constant except for the interest rate.
-To calculate your current EMI on a home loan after a repo rate increase, use an online home loan EMI calculator.
+Use an online home loan EMI calculator to calculate your current EMI on a home loan after a repo rate increase.

 What is the current impact of the repo rate increase on home loan interest rates?

-Floating home loan rates of banks are mandatorily attached to external benchmarks called repo rates.
-So, whenever the repo rate changes, there is an impact on your EMI or repayment tenure.
+Banks ‘ floating home loan rates are mandatorily attached to external benchmarks called repo rates.
+So, your EMI or repayment tenure is impacted whenever the repo rate changes.
 As repo rate transmission is instant, you must view an effect on your home loan rate within three months.
-When the repo rate increases, the RLLR or repo rate linked lending rate even increases, resulting in rising in the home loan rate.
-However, in place of enhancing the EMI, many lenders may even increase the loan tenure.
-For instance, in the case of a 20-year repayment loan, at 7 percent p.a., every 0.25 percent increase in interest rate will enhance the repayment tenure by nearly ten months.
+When the repo rate increases, the RLLR or repo rate linked lending rate even increases, resulting in a rise in the home loan rate.
+However, many lenders may even increase the loan tenure instead of enhancing the EMI.
+For instance, in the case of a 20-year repayment loan, at 7 percent p.a., every 0.25 percent increase in interest rate will strengthen the repayment tenure by nearly ten months.
 The Repo rate has increased by 90 bps in 2 tranches; thus, if your home loan’s tenure is 19 years and the rate is enhanced by 0.75 percent, be ready to witness nearly thirty more EMIs.